dodgej/RankingMutants/README.md

 This is NOT a living development repo, so pull requests will be ignored.
 We suggest cloning the repo if you want to edit the source.

 ## Installation Instructions for PyCharm
-1. Download 6-FullStudySource.zip
+1. Clone this repository to your local machine.
 2. Launch PyCharm
 3. Create a new project (E.g. NewProject) in a virtual environment using Python 3.7 interpreter (change, if it’s not default settings)
 4. Click on Add Configurations (Windows) or Edit Configurations (Mac)
-5. Click +, choose “Python”, and give it a name
+5. Click +, choose “Python”, and name in "main"
-6. Set the script path to “main.py” file (located in the ThesisCode-UserStudyFreeze/src folder)
+6. Set the script path to “main.py” file (located in the "src" folder)
-7. Set the working directory to the src folder and click OK
+7. Set the working directory to the "src" folder and click OK
 8. Go to Settings (File > Settings), and click on the directory you created the virtual environment in (E.g. NewProject), and click on “Project Interpreter”
 9. Click the +, and add the following packages: “PyOpenGL”, “wxPython”, and “torch” (by